This article first appeared in Issue 200 and it

 Andy Bystra, Bridget Brandon, Chris Brandon.
 Neil Chesher, Margaret

-Chesher, Helga Davies, Stuart Davies, Fred Poulter, Molly Poulter,
+Chesher, Helga Davies, Stuart Davies, Fred Poulter, Molly

-Patricia Sims, Patrick Sims, Tricia Webb, Marshall Webb, John
+Poulter, Patricia Sims, Patrick Sims, Tricia Webb,

-Whyte, Dee Whyte and Rita Robinson.
+Marshall Webb, John Whyte, Dee Whyte and

-In the same issue another letter from Basil
+In the same issue

-Bottom threatened to take over The
+threatened to take

-Chronicle, saying, "I am
+saying, "I am

 thinking of making a